SMI/SmiServices/README.md

 $ ./bin/ctp/buildTestPackage.py --install-libs local -PUnitTests
 ```

 This will compile and run the tests for the projects.
 The full test suite requires a local RabbitMQ server, however these can be skipped by passing `-PunitTests`.
-The entire test suite can be skipped by instead running `compile`, or by passing `-DskipTests`.
+The entire test suite can be skipped by passing `-DskipTests`.

 To build a single project and its dependencies, you can do: